behan101/OT-asset-inventory/Traffic-Capture-Instructions.md

 To inspect the captured traffic:

 1. Download the file from the `pcaps/` directory
-2. Open it locally using Wireshark:
+2. Open it locally using Wireshark.

 ---